 In this sense, the e-Cardiology Working Group carries on activities that could be considered as a service to other ESC Working Groups and the ESC community in general.

-Every year, members of the Working Group can propose a number of symposia or clinical seminars for consideration for the ESC Annual Congress.
+Every year, members of the Working Group can propose a number of symposia or clinical seminars for consideration for ESC Congress.
 In addition, oral and poster sessions are organised.

 The Working Group has established a successful and productive collaboration with the European Association of Cardiovascular Imaging (EACVI), including contributions to the Euroecho - Imaging meeting by proposing sessions and symposiums, and discounted fees for non-cardiologists members of our WG.
 Moreover, the Working Group has a permanent representative in the Editorial Board of the European Heart Journal - Cardiovascular Imaging